ycleong/starter-academic/content/project/b_politics/index.md

 ---
 title: Motivated political reasoning
-summary: When presented with the identical political content, conservatives and liberals tend to interpret information through partisan lens.
-This contributes to increasing ideological polarization in America.
+summary: When presented with the identical political content, conservatives and liberals tend to interpret information in a manner that supports their existing beliefs.
+These biases contribute to increasing ideological polarization in America.
 What psychological and neural processes drive the divergent processing of political information?
 To address this question, we employed a novel multimethod approach that combines fMRI with semantic analyses of naturalistic political content.

 #tags:
 #- Deep Learning